Gromov-Witten Gauge Theory I: Towards Gromov-Witten Invariants for

 Then, by adjunction, we have a morphism

 Finally, it follows from Verdier duality that

 and so we have a morphism

-This morphism is a perfect obstruction theory for $L_\Gamma$; the proof is more or less the same as in \cite{MR1437495}.
+This morphism is a perfect obstruction theory for $L_\Gamma$; the proof is as in \cite{MR1437495}.
 Moreover, all of the objects here generalize well to the relative case, and therefore apply to the universal family.
 Thus, we have a perfect relative obstruction theory

 where now $\pi$, $p$, and $s$ refer to the universal families on the moduli stack. \end{proof}